commanded/eventstore/guides/Subscriptions.md

 The supported options are:

-  - `:origin` - Start receiving events from the beginning of the stream or all streams.
+  - `:origin` - Start receiving events from the beginning of the stream or all streams (default).
   - `:current` - Subscribe to newly appended events only, skipping already persisted events.
   - `event_number` (integer) - Specify an exact event number to subscribe from.
 This will be the same as the stream version for single stream subscriptions.